shayanfarahvash/CAL_Capstone_Project/README.md

 ***Executive Summary***

-The objective of this Capstone projects is to design a 3-stage ladder LC filter to deliver a desired frequency response subject to the following conditions
+The objective of this Capstone projects is to design a 3-stage ladder LC filter (Figure 2) to deliver a desired frequency response subject to the following conditions

 1- One passband only.
 For this project we set it to be between 2300MHz to 2400MHz but it can be any arbitrary span in frequency domain.